jean-marc/kiosk_os/readme.md

 ```
 The last command will download a minimum OS (i386) to run on the thin client.
 It uses the nbd(http://en.wikipedia.org/wiki/Network_block_device) protocol to export the minimum operating system (/opt/ltsp/images/i386.img) to the thin client, the clients then starts a graphic session on the server.
-The problem is that now all the sessions are run by the same user 'user', it will confuse some applications (Firefox, Chrome,...), a simple solution is to set different accounts ('user_1','user_2') for each machine: see [/opt/ltsp/i386/etc/lts.conf](/opt/ltsp/i386/etc/lts.conf)
+The problem is that now all the sessions are run by the same user 'user', it will confuse some applications (Firefox, Chrome,...), a simple solution is to set different accounts ('user_1','user_2') for each machine: see [/opt/ltsp/i386/etc/lts.conf](/opt/ltsp/i386/etc/lts.conf), note that those users live in /etc_doorway/passwd and are invisible in other configurations.
-After any modification to the client OS (/opt/ltsp/i386/), the squashfs image needs to be updated (ltsp-update-image -a i386).
+After any modification to the client OS (/opt/ltsp/i386/), the squashfs image needs to be updated ```ltsp-update-image --arch i386```.

 ##NTP